fosskers/transducers.fnl/doc/Transducers.md

 (file path)
 ```

-Given a `path`, create a Transducer Source that yields all the lines of its
+Source: Given a `path`, create a Transducer Source that yields all the lines of
-file.
+its file.

 To count the lines of a file: